Personal autonomy is highly valued across the field of healthcare.

 - Building New Habits

 Habits can be incredibly powerful, and they are more manageable when we understand how they work.
-This exercise can help you find the motivation to persevere and make lasting changes.
+This worksheet succinctly explains how habits are formed and includes a space for clients to craft a plan to develop a new positive habit.

 - 17 Strength-Finding Exercises